Mahindra XUV 3XO

 The Mahindra XUV 3XO is a subcompact crossover SUV produced by the Indian automaker Mahindra & Mahindra, based on the X100 platform of Mahindra XUV300.
-It has been sold in the Indian market since 29 April 2024,in mid of 2024 was also went to sale in South Africa and followed in Australia from July 2025.
+It has been sold in the Indian market since 29 April 2024.
+In mid-2024, it also went on sale in South Africa, followed by Australia in July 2025.
 XUV 3XO is the facelift of the Mahindra XUV300.
+The electric variant called Mahindra XUV3XO EV was launched on 6 January 2026.